RocketScientist512/netflix_gpt/README.md

 - GPT Search bar
 - (BONUS) Added a multi-lingual language feature in the app
 - Integrate GPT APIs, get our key
+- Added responsive features to the website, however it only works for Desktop & Mobile right now

 # Features we are going to build